juwaireyya/AUTOMATED-COVID-19-DETECTION-USING-CHEST-X-RAY/README.md

 - To exit the virtual environment press CTRL+C

-## This work done by
+## This work done by:

+## Contact

+Do not hesitate to contact with us if you have any questions.

-- Juwaireyya Mohammed Aljohani
+- Juwaireyya Mohammed Aljohani, juwaireyyaaljohani@gmail.com

 - Razan Mohammed Alsolami

 - Alaa Abdullah Alotaibi

-## Contact

-Do not hesitate to contact with us with the following contacts if you have any questions.

-- juwaireyyaaljohani@gmail.com

--